 MDF is not technically plywood but is often used in bookcase construction.
 It’s smooth, easy to paint, and inexpensive.
 However, it’s not as strong as plywood and can sag under heavy weight.

-Choosing the Right Plywood Thickness
+Choosing The Right Plywood Thickness

 The thickness of the plywood plays a crucial role in the stability of your bookcase.
 Typically, 3/4-inch plywood is recommended for most bookcase shelves, as it offers a good balance of strength and rigidity.
 For smaller shelves, 1/2-inch plywood may be sufficient.